 Here are 5 tips to create a more mindful eating experience so that you can tune into your inner body cues and truly enjoy your food.

 Eat in the dining room or out on the porch– away from the coffee table and the television.
 Pick a place where eating and conversation are the only things you have to focus on.

 When you’re using nice plates and napkins, you’re more likely to savor your eating experience than when you use plastic plates and paper towels (unless you’re outside:)) Find some place mats, plates and napkins with cool patterns or bright colors — these props can make any meal more special with very little effort.

 3. Plate your food like a photographer.

 I always enjoy my meal more when it looks pretty on my plate.
 Take some time to arrange your food as if you were going to take a picture to blog/tweet/instagram to the world.
 Just think about how often you find yourself drooling over the pictures in your favorite cookbook.
 Adding this extra care and mindfulness into your food preparation is a form of self-care: you deserve to eat beautiful, healthy food.

 Slow down and make sure to chew your food.
 The number one problem with distracted eating is that you tend to eat too fast.
 Making a point to really chew your food will slow down the meal and help your body catch up.
+And according to dentists from https://www.thedentalspecialtycenter.com/locations/marlton-nj/, it also saves you a visit to the dentist’s if masticated food properly.
 When you eat slowly, your inner body cues come through more clearly.

 5. Breathe between bites.